Pokachi/DemeoMods/README.md

 1. Monster Respawn Rate Multiplier ? (not sure how to do this yet)
 1. Mutators? e.g. all enemies does poison on attack, randomly become invulnerable for a turn, etc. (not sure how to do this yet)

+DifficultyMod is turned off for public online games.
+It will only enable in private online games and single player offline games.
+This is to make sure people don't randomly join a modded game.
+Please play in private online lobby or offline single player if you plan to use this mod.

 Planned Mods:
 1. Difficulty Mod
 1. Sorting Cards in Hand